 Hey gang, Valkor here.
 And we’re back, dipping into the horror scene here at MediaView; there have been moments when I watch a slasher film – good or bad – that I hope to see them again in a sequel.
 Mask Maker, Rites of Spring and as cheesy as it may sound, Basement Jack are slasher/killers I wouldn’t mind seeing again.
-Those sequels haven’t happened yet, but a film that I didn’t care much about or the killer within, Hayride, did get a sequel made.
+Those sequels haven’t happened yet.
+But a film that I didn’t care much about or the killer within, Hayride, did get a sequel made.
 How about that?
 It’s called Hayride 2!
-And while it does score some cool, it still stumbles and falls at the end.
+And while it does score some cool points, it still stumbles and falls at the end.
 Heavy spoilers beware my friend!

 Hayride 2 takes place right after events of the first film, where it seems our survivors Steven (Jeremy Ivy), Amanda (Sherri Eakin) and Corey (Jeremy Sande) try to cope with the aftermath of all that has happened on Captain Morgan’s farm and the Hayride incident.
 At the same time, the two cops from the first film – Loomis (Corlandos Scott) and his partner are escorting the body of Pitchfork whilst it’s being cared for in an Ambulance just ahead.
 Pitchfork awakens and the killings begin again, starting with the two EMTs and reckless driving takes out Loomis and his partner (they live).
 This leads Pitchfork to the hospital where our three survivors are held up.
 And after killing his way through the hospital, he finds Amanda, where he proceeds to kidnap her and take her back to a creepy, old house deep in the woods.
 This leads to a final showdown between Loomis, Corey and Steven as they attempt to rescue Amanda from the clutches of Pitchfork and attempt to do away with the monster once and for all.